 If all of our current Upper Eighth parents were to gift their registration deposits, it would raise enough funds to give one able boy a Pauline education.

-Last year, we worked with the Upper Eighth Thomas Gresham Committee to initiate a scheme where each of the leaving boys would be encouraged by their peers to sign up to become a member of the 1509 Society, supporting bursaries at St Paul’s by making a regular monthly donation of £1.59, leaving their legacy.
-We are delighted that a number of boys chose to support fellow Paulines.
-We hope that the leaving boys of 2021 will themselves embrace this scheme.
+We traditionally work with the Upper Eighth Thomas Gresham Committee to initiate a scheme where each of the leaving boys is encouraged by their peers to sign up to become a member of the 1509 Society, supporting bursaries at St Paul’s by making a regular monthly donation of £1.59, leaving their legacy.
+We are delighted that a number of boys choose to support fellow Paulines.
+We hope that the leaving boys of 2022 will themselves embrace this scheme.